 The money you invest in your HSA is yours forever.
 It is designed to help you cover the individual or family medical deductible, and uncovered medical expenses should it ever become necessary.
 However, if you never use it, it will continue to grow at a set interest rate and will be available to you when you need it.
 Many HSA savings accounts also offer an investment feature in the stock market for those who may want higher earning potential on their savings.

 A Health Savings Account is an IRS approved tax free savings account that allows you to contribute specific amounts of money (for either an individual or family) per year to use towards approved medical expenses (including medical plan deductibles).

 Contributions are tax deductible, interest accrues tax deferred, and withdrawals for approved medical expenses are tax free.
-After age 65 any money accumulated in the HSA account can be withdrawn for any use whatsoever, and if for approved medical expenses is still tax free.
+After age 65 any money accumulated in the HSA account can be withdrawn for any use whatsoever, and if used for approved medical expenses is still tax free.

 When used in conjuction with a high-deductible health insurance plan, it often allows individuals and families another way to shelter/reduce income from annual income taxes and set up permanent personal savings that can be used for IRS approved medical expenses now and in the future.